-Born in New York City, raised in London and Calcutta, the author misspent her youth devouring books on medical and military history, absorbing the Classics, and listening to first-hand tales of the Raj from antique relatives.
+Born in New York City, raised in London and Calcutta by an ancient Great Aunt, the author misspent her youth devouring books on medical and military history, absorbing the Classics, and listening to first-hand tales of the Raj from antique relatives.
 Each side of her family has a four century history in East India as tea planters, in shipping, and in the military.

 A long-time biographee of Marquis Who's Who, she served for thirty-five years as the Charge Scenic Artist of the Tony Award winning American Conservatory Theater and an additional six years as a scenic artist of the San Francisco Opera.

 Baby Snakes is an original take on the Raj, full of wry humor, strong characters, and evocative descriptions that linger.

 Full-bodied characters and a darkly comedic narrative voice combine in Demarest Campbell's Baby Snakes, a historical novel in which Brits behave badly under the Raj...Descriptions of people and locales blend dark humor with undercurrents of openhearted empathy and reach near-brilliant concision...

 Campbell's darkly humorous historical novel follows the iconoclastic life of Cordelia Moran in 19th-century Calcutta.

 These well-drawn, decidedly British characters spend their steamy days in India in erudite, witty repartee...

 An elegant examination of the people and mores of a particular time and place in the history of the British Empire; perfect for anglophiles.